 It’s important that you properly dispose of fluorescent bulbs.
 Modern models contain small amounts of mercury, which is harmful to family members, pets and the environment.
 If you have a burnout, bring the bulb to a recycling center or the store where you purchased the bulb.
 Never place burned out bulbs in the trash or open recycling bin.

-Need to find a pro for your lighting project?Find Pros
+Ready to start your lighting project?Find Pros